Distinctive Academic Programs

 Academic enrichment programs

 Cornell's One Course At A Time schedule opens many opportunities for field trips and extended learning experiences off campus.
 Each year numerous Cornell professors lead courses for a block or longer in locations ranging from the Boundary Waters to England to India.
-In addition, Cornell's McLennan Center in Chicago has opened up year-round opportunities to explore the city's research libraries, historic sites, and cultural attractions from the perspective of diverse academic disciplines.
-And students can also pursue independent studies or semester-long programs abroad.
+Students can also pursue independent studies or semester-long programs abroad.

 Each year, many Cornell professors engage students as full partners in research as they work to improve solar cells, understand the mechanisms of various diseases, engage in historical library research, develop foreign language textbooks, etc. Students gain invaluable research skills while working in small teams, frequently leading to subsequent research opportunities at other institutions as undergraduates or as graduate students.